 Inside this impressive building you can find the Eetkaffee Multatuli and of course they try to work as much as possible with fair ingredients.
 The menu is not that large, but everything I tried was just perfect.
 My favourite is of course the local stoverij a stew of beef and beer, served with chips (Belgian fries).
 But their salads are also very rich and tasty.

 The dishes are quite big, so don’t worry that you might be hungry afterwards.
 They serve a lot of beers.
-Try out La Chouffe from the tap and after a few you might starting to feel like a gnome.
+Try out La Chouffe from the tap and after a few you might starting feeling like a gnome.

 I always bring my foreign guests here and none of them were ever disappointed.
 I noticed that all waiters speak English fluently.
-They are also able to offer gluten free meals.
-In the mean time they opened as second place: De Stokerij.
+They are also able to offer gluten-free meals.
+In the meantime, they opened a second place: De Stokerij.